-The Agrarian South Network was born of the initiative of the African Institute for Agrarian Studies (AIAS) in Harare, Zimbabwe, under the stewardship of the late Professor Sam Moyo, in collaboration with universities and non-governmental partners in Africa, Asia and Latin America.
-The network was consolidated in 2012, on the occasion of the launch of our periodical publication, Agrarian South: Journal of Political Economy.
+The Network was born of the initiative of Professor Sam Moyo at the African Institute for Agrarian Studies (AIAS) in Harare, Zimbabwe, in collaboration with public universities and non-governmental partners.
+The first steps of the Network were taken together with the founding of AIAS in 2002, in synergy with other South-South research initiatives led by the Third World Forum, CODESRIA, CLACSO, and IDEAS.
+The network was consolidated in 2012, with the launch of our periodical scientific publication, Agrarian South: Journal of Political Economy.

 ASN maintains its secretariat at the (renamed) Sam Moyo African Institute for Agrarian Studies (SMAIAS), in Harare, and today includes as its primary network partners the Centre for Agrarian Reform and Education for South (CARES), in New Delhi, and Coletivo Novo Bandung, in São Paulo, as well as many more supporting partners across the world which actively contribute to ASN activities and research projects.

 The Network organizes a wide array of research initiatives and scientific publications.
 The annual Summer School, held in collaboration with SMAIAS in Harare, is the main activity since 2009, where new research is presented and ideas discussed in a week-long session.
 The Agrarian Studies Training Institute is a two-week course held occasionally for post-graduate students where methodological and theoretical issues are discussed.
 The Dialogue Series occurs regularly in vitual format since 2020, with lectures, book launches and other events.
 The Study Group is a year-long activity in virtual format since 2021, which provides for a collective reflection on fundamental issues in the social sciences.